mathjeff/ProteinFrameshiftDetector/README.md

-ProteinFrameshiftDetector is a prototype project for finding a single small frameshift that explains the difference between a DNA sequence and a protein sequence
+ProteinFrameshiftDetector is a prototype project for finding frameshifts that explains the difference between a DNA sequence and a protein sequence

 To use it, do one of these: